 Make sure to use only secure cookies.
 A secure cookie (httpOnly cookie) is a type of cookie that only works with HTTP/HTTPS.
 Failure to use secure cookies on your website would allow a hacker to intercept the cookies sent to the users.

 Since secure cookies are used only for storing information and hypertext transfer protocol requests, it can prevent exploits such as the Cross-site scripting (XSS).

 SQL Injections can wreak havoc on your site.
 In SQL Injection, hackers take control of a web application by injecting malicious SQL codes.
 SQL Injections can make your website to be flagged as malicious by the major search engines, such as Google.

 If your site gets flagged as malicious, then your site will appear on the search page with a marked note stating ‘visitors could be at risk,’ if they continue to your website.
 It could permanently remove all organic web traffic to your site costing you thousands of dollars in lost revenue.

-You might have spent so much time and money to build your website (and your brand), so you need to be cautious when it comes to website security.
+You might have spent so much time and money to build your website (and your brand), so you need to be cautious when it comes to website security checklist.
 Use Comodo web inspector (a powerful cloud-based malware scanner) to scan your site for vulnerabilities.